lammps/lammps/doc/src/compute_fabric.rst

                 \frac{1}{N_c (r^2 + C_{cd} r_c r_d)}
                 \frac{r_{a} r_{b}}{r^2} f_t

-and :math:`f_t` is the magnitude of the tagential force between the two atoms.
+and :math:`f_t` is the magnitude of the tangential force between the two atoms.

 The *type/include* keyword filters interactions based on the types of the two atoms.
 Interactions between two atoms are only included in calculations if the atom types